Qumulo/qumulo-nfs-netgroups/README.md

 Assumptions:

 - The machine running this script is joined to an NIS domain
-- There are no nested netgroups inside of netgroups
 - The netgroup hosts are all in the default NIS domain
 - The map format is something like "(host1,,) (host2,,) (host3,,) (host4,,)"
     - The user and domain fields are ignored